martenjacobs/ToonRooter/README.md

 You'll probably be fine.
 We're not overwriting the bootloader or important parts of the OS, so I don't see it really breaking anything, but you should make sure all wires are connected correctly, because otherwise you might short out something and break your Pi, Toon or both.
-If you are having issues with your Toon, run this application again with the `--boot_only` flag set.
+If you are having issues with your Toon, run this application again with the `--boot-only` flag set.
 When it's finished you should be able to access a serial console on the Toon and check out what's wrong.
 To find some 'usual suspects', look through `payload/patch_toon.sh`, which is the script that's actually run on the Toon to enable SSH access.
 The rest of the application basically just opens an injection vector to make that